zkutalik/ssimp_software/README.md

 ## Minimal example
 [//]: -------------------------------

-`bin/ssimp --gwas data/my_gwas.txt` will impute the Z-statistics and generate a file `data/my_gwas.txt.ssimp.txt`.

-my_gwas.txt contains the **GWAS summary statistics** with at least the following columns: SNP-id, Z-statistic, reference allele and risk allele and at least one row.
+`bin/ssimp --gwas data/my_gwas.txt` will impute the Z-statistics and generate a file `data/my_gwas.txt.ssimp.txt`. `data/my_gwas.txt` contains at least the following columns: SNP-id, Z-statistic, reference allele and risk allele, and at least one row.

-When compiling SSimp, 1000 genomes reference panel (phase 3) is downloaded automatically and will be used as the default reference panel.
+my_gwas.txt contains the  with

 ## Documentation
 [//]: -------------------------------